byronpendason/byronpendason.github.io/the_thyrs_army.md

 ### Got Cloak

-The bed is a simple one, not much more than a cloak on the ground.
+The bed is a simple one, not much more than a cot on the ground.
 Reaching underneath it, you find a cloak.
 Pulling it out, you try to look at it but can't seem to focus your attention on it for some reason.

 ## Gate